Supporting Cooperation in Northeast Asia

 Youth perspectives on disarmament and non-proliferation in Northeast Asia

-UN Security Council Resolutions 2250 (2015) and 2419 (2018) on Youth, Peace and Security (YPS) provide a framework for the UN to promote more meaningful participation of youth in peace and security processes.
-The adoption by the UN General Assembly of Resolution 74/64 on “Youth, disarmament and non-proliferation”, tabled by the Republic of Korea on 21 October 2019 and co-sponsored by 84 Member States, including Japan, China and Mongolia, creates another entry point for multilateral policy.
+The UN Security Council Resolutions 2250 (2015), 2419 (2018) and 2535 (2020) on Youth, Peace and Security (YPS) provide a framework for the UN to promote a more meaningful participation of youth in peace and security processes.
+The adoption by the UN General Assembly of Resolution 74/64 on “Youth, disarmament and non-proliferation”, tabled by the Republic of Korea (ROK) on 21 October 2019 and co-sponsored by 84 Member States, including Japan, the People’s Republic of China and Mongolia, created another entry point for multilateral policy and confidence-building initiatives with young people in the region.

 Expert-Level Discussions on Northeast Asian Countries’ Contributions to the Women, Peace and Security Agenda